Penjo989/Spy-Tool/README.md

 ### <a name = "control"></a>Control a spy's shell from the hq's gui

 As i've explained in the *[introduction](#intro)* i used tmux and script to open a controlable 'shell' on the spy.
-When the HQ is linked to a spy the spy sends him the tmux shell's output and the HQ starts printing it in the python terminal, in addition the HQ can write in the terminal commands that when he presses enter are sent to the spy which then executes them in the tmux winodow.
+When the HQ is linked to a spy the spy sends him the tmux shell's output and the HQ starts printing it in the python terminal, in addition the HQ can write in the terminal commands that when he presses enter are sent to the spy which then executes them in the tmux window.

 ![ezgif-3-024c12139b](https://user-images.githubusercontent.com/53350057/163196027-1c7ee20b-2a6d-431f-8766-b65d38ba2f63.gif)